Hwang In-beom: Feyenoord

+Porto

+On 20 July 2026, after participating in the 2026 FIFA World Cup, Hwang joined Primeira Liga champions FC Porto on a contract until June 2029, with an option for a further year, for a transfer fee of €4.5 million, which could rise to €5 million with add-ons.
+On 1 August, he came on as a 73rd-minute substitute in the 1–0 Supertaça Cândido de Oliveira win over Torreense, making his Porto debut.

 International career

 Hwang played a vital role in leading South Korea to the 2018 Asian Games title.
 As a reward, he was discharged from Asan Mugunghwa less than halfway through his military service and returned to Daejeon Citizen.

-Hwang made his senior international debut in September 2018, and later that year, he scored his first senior international goal in a 2–2 friendly home draw against Panama on 16 October.

-In the 2019 AFC Asian Cup, Hwang showed impressive play and was selected for ESPN's Team of the Tournament.
-He was also named the Most Valuable Player of the 2019 EAFF Championship after leading South Korea to the title.

-Nicknamed the "Bento's crown prince", Hwang was one of South Korean players whom Paulo Bento trusted most, and he participated in the 2022 FIFA World Cup as expected.
-He played all four of South Korea's World Cup matches until the round of 16.
+Nicknamed the "Bento's crown prince", Hwang was one of South Korean internationals whom manager Paulo Bento trusted most.
+He made his senior international debut in a 2–0 friendly win over Costa Rica on 7 September 2018, and scored his first senior international goal in a 2–2 friendly draw with Panama on 16 October that year.
+At the 2019 AFC Asian Cup, he was selected for ESPN's Team of the Tournament after showing impressive play until the quarter-finals, where South Korea lost 1–0 to champions Qatar.
+At the 2019 EAFF Championship, he was named the competition's Most Valuable Player by leading South Korea to the title.
+His steady performances under Bento made him participate at the 2022 FIFA World Cup as expected.
+He played all four of South Korea's matches until the round of 16, where they lost 4–1 to Brazil.

-Hwang played for the national team under Jürgen Klinsmann in the 2023 AFC Asian Cup.
-He had a goal and an assist in a victory over Bahrain, and enticed an opponent to score an own goal in a draw with Jordan.
+Hwang played for South Korea under Jürgen Klinsmann at the 2023 AFC Asian Cup.
+He had a goal and an assist in a 3–1 victory over Bahrain, and enticed an opponent to score an own goal in a 2–2 draw with Jordan.
 He successfully performed his role in the first two group stage matches, but his fans were disappointed with his mistakes responsible for conceding goals to opponents in the other matches.
 During a 3–3 draw with Malaysia, he lost possession of the ball in front of his team's penalty box and the mistake was followed by opponent's goal.
-He also allowed opponents' counter-attacks and goals with his inaccurate passes in the knockout rounds against Australia and Jordan.
+He once again created a similar situation with his inaccurate pass in the 2–1 quarter-final win over Australia.
+When his teammates on the whole had difficulty during the 2–0 semi-final loss to Jordan, he also failed to make a difference.

+Hwang was called up to the South Korea squad for the 2026 FIFA World Cup by new manager Hong Myung-bo.
+In their opener against Czech Republic, he dominated midfield with his movement and link play as well as having one goal and one assist.
+After the match ended in a 2–1 win, he was selected as the Player of the Match.